 Here we’ll take a look at why your credit score is so important for car finance, how to check your report and score, what to look out for, and how to ensure you get the best deal.

 A credit score is a number rating that helps finance companies decide how much of a risk it is to loan you money.
-The number is calculated by credit reference agencies and is mainly based upon your credit report and history of lending.
+The number is calculated by credit reference agencies and is mainly based on your credit report and lending history.

 Your credit score isn’t the only thing lenders look at, but it’s a big deciding factor.